|

 The word was to passed on to the

-gan to spread fear throughout the
+public and it began to spread fear throughout the

 South--black troops were not only being recruited